 I’m sure you’ve been wondering what does Mac Mathúna mean anyway?
 Well, Mac Mathúna has a pretty cool meaning I think.

 Which is about as good as you can get for a surname even if I do say so myself.

 So there you have it.

 To pronounce Diarmaid Mac Mathúna you say “Dear-mad Mock Ma-who-na.”

 Mad but true.

-Are you called Diarmaid?
+Are you called Diarmuid or Diarmaid?
 Or are you a Mac Mathúna?
 Or maybe you’ve got another name that requires an “always-on” pronunciation guide like I do.
-If so, leave a comment and share your own tips for pronouncing your name.
+If so, leave a comment or email me to share your own tips for pronouncing your name.